 There’s a 60-day trial of the HPE backup software – speak to Vohkus if you’re interested.

-Microsoft Azure Backup
+Microsoft Azure Backup for data centres

 Microsoft’s Azure Backup proposition is based around value and the ability to demonstrate compliance.
 Microsoft claims Azure lets you protect your data and applications no matter where they reside to avoid costly business interruptions or to meet compliance requirements.